IBM-Bluemix-Docs/mobileanalytics/developer-overview.md

 # Overview for developers
 {: #developer-overview}
-Last updated: 18 January 2018
+Last updated: 17 February 2019
 {: .last-updated}

 You can access the capabilities of the Mobile Analytics service via a HTTP Representational State Transfer (REST) APIs (application program interface).
 Platform specific Software Development Kits (SDKs) are also available to simplify application development.